 - Target the right keywords.
 Keyword research is an essential part of SEO strategy.
 Use tools like SEMrush and Ahrefs to identify keyword difficulty and search volume.
 The main goal is to find a relevant topic for your industry with high traffic potential.

 - Optimize your image.
 Image optimization allows site owners to save a significant amount of bandwidth and storage space, making the site load faster.
 This not only enhances the user experience but also positively impacts SEO.

-Looking to optimize images for WordPress?
-Check out our guide on how to optimize images on a WordPress site!
+If you’re looking to optimize images for WordPress, check out our guide on how to optimize images on a WordPress site.

 9. Market Your Website

 After successfully launching and optimizing your small business website, it’s time to promote it to drive traffic and engagement.
 Below are some popular website promotion methods to try out:

 - Blogging.
 Share product-related insights and practical tips with your customers through regular blog posts.
 This way, you can demonstrate your expertise while improving the site’s ranking on online searches.
 It’s also possible to gain profit by monetizing your blog.

 - Email marketing.
 64% of small businesses rely on emails to retain and acquire customers.
 Send personalized emails and newsletters to keep your customers informed about your business.
 Be sure to use a professional business email address when sending out emails.
 You can create one by using Google email hosting or other business email services.